top of page

 Final Thoughts

-At my publication, I think people undervalue the importance of understanding your journalistic ethics and laws.
-Without understanding these critical cores of journalism, the work you produce is likely to misrepresent the people you cover and create dilemmas.
+In my publication, I think people undervalue the importance of understanding their journalistic ethics and laws.
+Without understanding these critical cores of journalism, the work I produce is likely to misrepresent the people I cover and create dilemmas.

 Speaking of news literacy, I think it is a skill everyone should learn at some point.
 With the rise of misinformation via social media, the skill of analyzing news and understanding where this source comes from is vital.